gchallen/code.metalsmith-formatcheck/README.md

 }
 ```

-For metalsmiths JavaScript API, metalsmith-formatcheck can be used like any other plugin, by attaching it to the function invocation chain on the metalscript object:
+For Metalsmith's JavaScript API, metalsmith-formatcheck can be used like any other plugin, by attaching it to the function invocation chain on the metalscript object:

 ```js
 var formatcheck = require('metalsmith-formatcheck');